matrix-io/fpga-environment-setup/README.md

 ![](/images/MATRIX_Voice_RPi_connect_pic.png)
 ![](/images/MATRIX_Voice_to_RPi.png)

 Since we want to expose a Raspberry Pi GPIO, we will have to pick an RPi pin that is connected to the FPGA.
-In this example, I pick GPIO 16 which is connected to FPGA pin P8.
+In this example, I pick GPIO16 which is connected to FPGA pin P8.

 Now to the Verilog files!